 • Once your film is accepted, we’ll work with you on an announcement plan and brainstorm ideas for activities built around the screenings.

-• Generally, our preferred formats are DCP or Blu-ray.
+• Generally, our preferred format is DCP.
 In some cases, the required format will be dependent on where your film plays.
 Once the schedule is finalized, we’ll discuss options with you.

 As of a condition of entering, you assert: